cybersocwlv/cybersocwlv/_posts/2018-10-23-welcome-to-cyber-soc.markdown

 image: john-schnobrich-520023-unsplash.jpg
 ---

-Hello there.
+Hello there!
 This post will breifly explain what we're all about, why the society exists and why you should get involved.

 ### Our Aims

 * To create a community for the discussion of cuber security related topics, to increase understand and knowledge of the subject.

 * To provide the oppurtunity for students to network and build career links.

 * To advocate cyber security within the university and provide oppurtunities for students studying any element of cyber security.

 ### Our Objectives

 * To host events and meetings to provide a forum for discussion of cyber security.

 * To organise trops to pleacs of interet, including conferences, careers fairs and similar events.

 * Advocate student issues and lobby were appropriate.

 ### Membership

-Membership is open to students only, this is required by Wolverhampton Student Union.

-However, Associate Members and Alumni Members can join the society who are not students of the University of Wolverhampton.
+There are three types of members:

+**Members** - open to students of studying a course relevant in some way to cyber security.

+**Associate Members** - open to students of non-cyber security related cources and non-students.

+**Alumni Members** - open to former students of courses relating to cyber security.

 ### Our Plans